Fomono/prototype/README.md

 Home Page:
 * [X] User can see list of events, restaurants and movies.
 The list will show title, desc, media Image, etc
 * [X] User can scroll through events, restaurants, and movies using view group fragment implementation on home page
 * [X] User can make any item as favorite and it will show up under the favorite tab on the main page.
-The favorites are saved and loaded everytime user comes back to the app
+The favorites are saved and loaded every time user comes back to the app
 * [X] User can click on the Fomono icon and get directed to
-    * [X]	- eventbrite website/app for events
+    * [X] eventbrite website/app for events
-    * [X]	- yelp website/app for restaurants, cafes, etc
+    * [X] yelp website/app for restaurants, cafes, etc
-    * [X]	- the movie trailer for movies
+    * [X] the movie trailer for movies
 * [X] User can click anywhere on the list item and see more information in the detail page
 * [X] User can get the results sorted by
-    * [X]	-  best_match, date, distance for events
+    * [X] best_match, date, distance for events
-    * [X]	-  best_match, distance, rating_count for restaurants
+    * [X] best_match, distance, rating_count for restaurants
 * [X] User can get the movie lists which are "Playing now", "Popular" or "Top Rated"
 * [X] User can see details of each event in a fragment.
 Details include title, pic, data/time, price, location, description
 * [X] User can scroll endlessly on home page for more events

 Event Detail:
 * [X] When a particular view(Event,Eat,movie) is selected from the home page, user is taken to the detail page.
-* [X] The detail page’s data fields vary based on the type of the view selected.
+* [X] The detail page's data fields vary based on the type of the view selected.
     * [X] For Events:  Event description, Event Date, Event Location etc
     * [X] For Eats: Restaurant Rating, Location, Hours, Phone Number etc.
     * [X] For Movies: Movie synopsis, Date in theatres, Genre etc.
 * [X] User can add an event to their calendar.

 Filters:
 * [X] User can configure filter criteria on settings page. filters will be broad category (tech, music, sports, etc)
 * [X] User should be able to set location

+Notifications:
+* [X] User can see push notifications sent to their device
+* [X] User can click a notification to go to detailed event/restaurant/movie

 The following **optional** features are implemented: